-In providing the Services, we may be required to process Personal Data of individuals named in an insurance policy, or individuals that are beneficiaries of, or have made claims under, an insurance policy, or individuals who are involved in an incident giving rise to an insurance claim.
-We also process Personal Data of individuals who are employees, contractors and representatives of our clients.
-This data protection notice applies to any individual whose Personal Data we process in the course of providing the Services (each a "data subject" or "you").
+In providing the Services, we may be required to process Personal Information of individuals named in an insurance policy, or individuals that are beneficiaries of, or have made claims under, an insurance policy, or individuals who are involved in an incident giving rise to an insurance claim.
+We also process Personal Information of individuals who are employees, contractors and representatives of our clients.
+This privacy notice applies to any individual whose Personal Information we process as data controller in the course of providing the Services (each a "data subject" or "you").

-“Personal Data” is information that identifies you as an individual or relates to an identifiable individual.
+“Personal Information” is information that identifies you as an individual or relates to an identifiable individual.

-We may collect your Personal Data in the following ways:
+We may collect your Personal Information in the following ways:

-- You may provide your Personal Data directly to us if you are our client or if you are involved in a claim that we are handling for a client.
+- You may provide your Personal Information directly to us if you are our client or if you are involved in a claim that we are handling for a client.

 - name and contact information;